SAFF Logo

 It also restricts the officer's ability to test the complainant’s evidence.

-Yet here Hydrant are again ten years after being publicly criticised about their eagerness to believe anything an accuser tells them and we find them buying-in to the nonsense about Witch-children and the even more discredited allegations involving Satanic Ritual Abuse which have not produced one single case in the 37 years since its invention, yet readers will find thousands of people on the Internet claiming they have been Satanically Abused, along with an equal number who claim to have been abducted by aliens.
+Yet here Hydrant are again, ten years after being publicly criticised about their eagerness to believe anything an accuser tells them, and we find them buying-in to the nonsense about Witch-children and the even more discredited allegations involving Satanic Ritual Abuse which have not produced one single case in the 37 years since its invention.
+Readers should keep in mid that they can find thousands of people on the Internet claiming they have been Satanically Abused, along with an equal number who claim to have been abducted by aliens.

 The content of Elly Hanson’s 70 page report is a review of masses of ‘research’ promoting a belief in the existence of Satanic Ritual Abuse by believers in Satanic Ritual Abuse.
 It is sheer propaganda.
 It is a regurgitation of the UK Satanic Panic of the early 1990s and more recently amplified and spread globally.

-The SAFF's detailed response to Elly Hanson's report ( The Excoriation of NAPAC, the NPCC and Hydrant ) points out that the entire premise of Ms Hanson's theories about the existence and prevalence of Ritual Abuse and Satanic Ritual Abuse is fundamentally insecure:
+The SAFF's detailed response to Elly Hanson's report is titled; The Excoriation of NAPAC, the NPCC and Hydrant, and points out that the entire premise of Ms Hanson's theories about the existence and prevalence of Ritual Abuse and Satanic Ritual Abuse is fundamentally insecure:

 Those social workers who had supported the idea of Satanic Ritual Abuse closed ranks to hide the blunders.
 They tried to amalgamate the profile of 'multiple perpetrator family and friends abuse' under 'Organised Abuse'.
 From then on, for those who still believed that Satanic Ritual Abuse existed, the term 'Organised Abuse' became a secret code for 'Satanic Ritual Abuse'.
 They would have never dared to admit it publicly then, for the media were taking a deep interest in the hysteria which was spreading throughout social work, but as time passed the Satan Hunters in social work continued to pursue this madness and represent, 'Satanic Ritual Abuse' within their clique as a subset of 'Organised Abuse'.
 With the coming of New Labour and new ministers who have little recollection of what went before the Satan Hunters have made their game-play and pressed the Department of Health into officially accepting the reality of Satanic Abuse by insisting that the term 'Ritual Abuse' should be officially recognised.